sctg-development/rust-photoacoustic/README.md

 # Water Vapor Analyzer by Laser Photoacoustic Spectroscopy

+## Development Philosophy & Disclaimer

+This project follows a true continuous integration approach where development happens transparently in the main branch.
+This allows anyone to observe the real-time evolution of a complex scientific application from early stages through completion.

+**Current Status:** This project is actively under development and not yet ready for production use.
+You're seeing the unfiltered development process - including experiments, refactoring, and iterative improvements.

+**What This Means:**

+- The codebase may be incomplete or contain non-working components
+- APIs and architecture may change significantly between commits
+- Tests may occasionally fail as new features are integrated
+- Documentation is being written alongside the code and evolves with it

+Rather than hiding work-in-progress behind feature branches, this approach demonstrates how modern software development progresses through incremental improvements, refactoring, and testing.
+Feel free to watch, star, or fork this repository to follow its evolution from prototype to working application.

+**License Note:** This code is provided as-is, without warranty, under the terms specified in the LICENSE file.

 ## Configuration

 The application can be configured using a YAML configuration file.
 By default, it looks for `config.yaml` in the current directory.